 Every movie is connected and implies major events that influence every single movie.
 Here we go.

-[EDITOR'S NOTE: All updated text in italics indicate new edits made since the original version published, based on interesting reader feedback.]
+[EDITOR'S NOTE: All updated text in italics indicate new edits made

 In Brave, Merida discovers that there is “magic” that can